galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 > ### {% icon hands_on %} Hands-on: Use the Rerun button to redo steps
 >
-> 1. Import the correct sampleinfo file from `https://ndownloader.figshare.com/files/5999832?private_link=1d788fd384d33e913a2a`
+> 1. Import the correct sample information file from `https://ndownloader.figshare.com/files/5999832?private_link=1d788fd384d33e913a2a`
 > 2. Use the Rerun button in the History to redo the Merge and Cut steps on the correct sample information file.
 >
 {: .hands_on}